 Take Interstate 5 out of San Diego, following it past Torrey Pines State Park and San Onofre State Beach before cutting through San Clemente.
-You can stay on the interstate all the way to Los Angeles, but do consider detouring to Newport, Huntington, or Long Beaches if you feel like it.

 From LA, take Interstate 10 through Santa Monica, then drive Highway 1 through Malibu, just south of its scenic state parks.
 At Oxnard, take Highway 101 through Ventura and Santa Barbara, then take State Route 154 past Los Padres National Forest.

 At Los Olivos, get back onto Highway 101 and drive through Santa Maria, then get onto Highway 1 at San Luis Obispo, just east of Montaña de Oro State Park.

 Past Morro Bay and Hearst San Simeon State Park, be sure to pay a visit to Hearst Castle before continuing north along the highway.
 Not long after passing Limekiln State Park, you'll see Big Creek Bridge leading you into Julia Pfeiffer Burns State Park and Big Sur.